 David Levitt discusses the difference between self-righteousness and God’s righteousness and how we can apprehend and walk in it as a way of life.

-While I was going over a familiar scripture recently, I realized something about God’s righteousness that I had not previously understood.
-Even now, I know there is so much more about God’s righteousness to understand.
-How do you even define God’s righteousness?
+While I was going over a familiar scripture recently, I realized something about the righteousness of God that I had not previously understood.
+Even now, I know there is so much more about the righteousness of God to understand.
+How do you even define the righteousness of God?
 How can you totally comprehend God’s righteousness or apply it to your life?

 This all started when I was listening to one of my favorite passages of scripture, Isaiah 11:1-5.